RajCardona/Simple-SQLRPGLE-CRUD/README.md

 ## Acknowledgments

-* To Tata Consultancy Services for give me an opportunity for work with them and learn more everyday.
+* To all my mentors for give me an opportunity for work with them and learn more everyday.